unicodeveloper/complete-laravel-on-railway/README.md

 ## Configuration

 - Deploy the template on Railway.
-- Copy the `.env.example` to your env variables on Railway dashboard and set them accordingly.
+- Copy the `.env.example` to your service variables on Railway dashboard and set them accordingly.
 - Add a **DB_URL** variable with its value as the deployed MySQL instance URL to the (web, worker & cron services).
     - e.g _DB_URL="mysql://root:kkkkdYtakFbpprtRaLQPgXbtHmgiOsyR@junction.proxy.rlwy.net:57100/railway"_
 - Add a **REDIS_URL** variable with its value as the deployed MySQL instance URL to the (web, worker & cron services).